wooiseong/portfolio-project-vercel/README.md

 6. Deployment&nbsp; (&nbsp;Vercel&nbsp;)

 ## Bugs/Future plans
-1. When the vieport is under 576px, the navigation bar will be hidden and a toggle icon is added.
+1. When the vieport is under 576px, the navigation bar will be hidden and a toggle button is added.
 The navigation bar will pop up when the toggle icon is clicked.
-However, the icon is malfunctioned when the project is deployed on the Vercel.
-I will remove the icon and add navigation bar with smaller size in the future.
+However, the button is malfunctioned when the project is deployed on the Vercel.
+I will remove the button and add a navigation bar with smaller size in the future.

 2. Due to budget consideration, I did not apply for a remote MySQL database.
 I wrote a simple nodeJS file as the response when the feedback is submitted.
 Please refer to this link <a href="https://github.com/wooiseong/portfolio-backend-on-vercel">portfolio-backend-on-vercel</a> <br><br> For nodeJS file connected to local mySQL database: <a href="https://github.com/wooiseong/portfolio-nodeJS-mySQL">portfolio-nodeJS-mySQL</a>

 ## Installation